bibliotechy/pierre-markov/README.md

 # Pierre Markov, Author of the Quixote

 Some python scripts to recreate the central absurdity of [Pierre Menard, Author of the Quixote](https://en.wikipedia.org/wiki/Pierre_Menard,_Author_of_the_Quixote) using variations on a markov chain.
-It biols down to a ptyhon command that will generate a fragment of Don Quixote from the text of Quixote itself.
+It boils down to a python command that will generate a fragment of Don Quixote from the text of Quixote itself.

 ## Setup